filecoin-project/FIPs/FIPS/fip-00xx.md

 The new WindowPoSt proof will be accepted beginning with network version 19.
 The old WindowPoSt proof will continue to be accepted until network version 20 to give Storage Providers ample time to update their storage maintenance systems.
+The creation of new miner actors with the old proof type will be disallowed beginning with network version 19.

 ### Proof Changes